 Aside from being an excellent source of omega-3 fatty acids, walnuts are also rich in healthy fats and ALA.
 In fact, these nuts are about 65% fat by weight.

-Many animal studies have found that walnuts help improve brain health due to their omega-3 fatty acid content.
+As per reports from the National Institutes of Health, both animal and human studies have found that walnuts help improve brain health due to their omega-3 fatty acid content .

 Tip: Add walnuts to your cereal or homemade granola, or sprinkle them on yogurt to increase your ALA intake.

 Flaxseeds contain a good amount of manganese, magnesium, fiber, and protein.
 They’re also a good source of omega-3 fatty acids.